Bira/octopus-carnival/_drafts/turn-length.md

 will have trouble getting past your enemy's defenses.
 This is common at the core books' default 150 points.

-The simplest solution to the problem is to increase the campaign's power level so that the characters _are_ skilled enough to succeed without auxiliary maneuvers.
-This is the approach taken by Dungeon Fantasy and Action: not only do they use 250 point templates, they optimize them a fair bit.
+One way to make attacking every turn more feasible and fun is to raise the power level of your characters.
+This is the approach taken by Dungeon Fantasy and
+Action: not only do they use 250 point templates, they optimize them a fair bit.

 All the physical combatant templates in DF start with 16 in their main combat skill _at the very least_.
 Many have a 18, and a couple either start with a 20 or can get there with a bit of point shuffling.
-If you want your PCs to Attack every turn without getting frustrated, you should follow DF's lead and do the same for your campaign.

 This might sound excessive at first glance.
-Your base chance of success doesn't increase past 16, and it's unlikely any real person had more than a 18 in all of human history.
+Your base chance of success doesn't increase past 16, and it's unlikely anyone had more than a 18 in all of human history.
 Why allow PCs to _start_ there, and possibly go even higher with earned points?
 Because this is what you need to be able to reliably attack every second without taking the time to perform setup maneuvers.

 With these "overpowered" skill levels you can absorb more penalties without having to Evaluate or Aim to offset them, and you can use Deceptive Attacks